Pyrodox/ImageFilter/README.md

 8. Transparent makes the image somewhat transparent.
 9. Pixelate creates a 32 x 32 version of the image to pixelate it.
 10. Find_edges turns it into an image that is akin to white color pencil on a black sheet of paper; you can search it up as "find edges pil" to find out more.
+11. sharpen uses an averaging kernel (not completely sure what it's called) to draw a slightly sharpened version of the image.